 - A. TEAM ROSTERS: There is no limit as to the number of eligible players listed on a TEAM ROSTER.
-ELIGIBLE PLAYERS MAY BE NOT BE ADDED AFTER JULY 31. - NOTE: Team rosters may include eligible members from clubs under the same ownership. - B. MATCH ROSTERS consist of eight (8) competing players from each team at each regular season and all play-off matches. - C. Players must compete in a Regular Season Match to be able to compete in the playoffs. - D. CLUB(s) may sponsor more than one team under the following guidelines: - 1.
+ELIGIBLE PLAYERSMAY BE NOT BE ADDED FOLLOWING THE END OF THE REGULAR SEASON (SEE 4.C below). - NOTE: Team rosters may include eligible members from clubs under the same ownership. - B. MATCH ROSTERS consist of eight (8) competing players from each team at each regular season and all play-off matches. - C. Players MUST compete in a Regular Season Match to be able to compete in the playoffs. - D. CLUB(s) may sponsor more than one team under the following guidelines: - 1.
 Complete separate entry forms and fees for each team. - 2.
 There is availability to complete a POD. - 3.
 Each team competes in a different POD, unless approval is granted by the CGA. - 4.
 Both teams contain balanced handicap ranges.
 The clubs' Head Pro shall designate the distinction of the two teams and without hierarchy.